TheSatoLab/CoVFit/CovFit Training/Scripts/readme.md

-To generate the input data, running the make_input.sh bash script will perform the following operations:
+To generate the input data for CovFit training, running the make_input.sh bash script will perform the following operations:
 - Run the Nextclade CLI on the nucleotide sequence fasta from GISAID to genrate protein translations and find mutations
 - Run a python script to make a long-format table of the mutations present for each sequence from the nextclade output
 - Run a python script to filter out sequences based on the percentage of Xs and stop codons occuring in the sequence